-Column 4 Method used to determine construction value
+Column 4 Method used to determine construction value.

-Since many municipal building departments charge building permit fees on the basis of the floor area of the building or work requiring a building permit, it is necessary to convert the building area, usually in square meters, to construction value for that particular type of construction.
+Since many municipal building departments charge building permit fees based on the floor area of the building or work requiring a building permit, it is necessary to convert the building area, usually in square meters, to construction value for that particular type of construction.